 Some of the world’s best figure skaters hit the 2015-2016 Grand Prix circuit in October with high expectations.

-Without doubt, the Final show belonged to Yuzuru Hanyu.
+Without doubt, the Final show in Barcelona belonged to Yuzuru Hanyu.
 He was on top of his game, executing solid quads, a triple Axel, and racked up his point total with high scores for his three spins.
 The reigning Olympic Champion scored 110.95, a new World record.
 With a lead of almost 20 points, Hanyu hit the ice for the free, reeling off a quad Salchow, a quad toe loop, a quad-triple toe loop and six further triple jumps, including two Axels.
 He once again broke his own record score, earning 219.48 for the segment and 330.43 points overall.